webpush-wg/webpush-vapid/draft-thomson-webpush-vapid.md

 push service to attribute requests that are made by the same application server to a single entity.
 This can used to reduce the secrecy for push subscription URLs by being able to restrict subscriptions to a specific application server.
-An application server is further able include additional information the operator of a push service can use to contact the operator of the application server.
+An application server is further able to include additional information that the operator of a push service can use to contact the operator of the application server.